FC Dallas vs Seattle Sounders: Preview, game notes, lineup predictions and how to watch

 Jesus contributes: Jesús Ferreira’s assist against LA was his 18th goal contribution of the season (12 goals, 6 assists).
 Ferreira has recorded at least 17 regular-season goal contributions in each of his last three seasons, the first FC Dallas player to do so in three straight seasons in club history.

-Almost winless in Seattle: Wins in Seattle have been very tough to come by for FC Dallas over the years.
-FC Dallas’ only win in Seattle was on May 26, 2011.
-Dallas’ Brek Shea scored the game-winning goal.

-Games missed due to injury: Following last weekend’s game against LA, the current total of games missed this season for FC Dallas players who have picked up an injury is up to 791.
+Games missed due to injury: The list continues to grow for FC Dallas.
+The current total of games missed this season for FC Dallas players who have picked up an injury is up to 82.

 Homegrown clock: In 2023, FC Dallas Homegrowns have played a total of 5,430 minutes and made 83 appearances.